-Choosing to stay overnight would usually be if your contract site is too far away to travel back home from each day.
-However, you could also claim for costs staying away overnight if you attended a training course or business related seminar.
+Making the choice to stay overnight would usually be if your contract site is too far away to travel back home from each day.
+However, you could also claim for costs staying away overnight in other instances.
+This would include if you attend a training course or business-related seminar.

 What can I claim for?

-I also have a separate guide that covers relocation costs -this covers where you are actually moving your primary place of residence.
+We also have a separate guide that covers relocation costs.
+This covers an instance where you are actually moving your primary place of residence.

-If you are thinking about contracting abroad there are certain things to consider.
+Furthermore, if you are thinking about contracting abroad there are certain things to consider here too.

 If you are staying in a hotel or B&B, you can claim your accommodation costs.

-What’s more, you can also claim for your meals –breakfast, dinner, and evening meal while working away.
+What’s more, you can also claim for your meals.
+This will include breakfast, dinner, and evening meal while working away.

-If you are renting a property, you can claim for the rent, and you should aim to get the tenancy agreement in your company’s name.
+If you are renting a property, you can claim for the rent.
+Importantly, you should aim to get the tenancy agreement in your company’s name.

-You can also claim for the council tax and utility bills, and you should also try and get these bills in your company’s name too.
+You can also claim for the council tax and utility bills.
+In addition, and you should also try and get the utility bills in your company’s name too.